BlueBrain/nexus/src/main/paradox/docs/api/1.1/kg/kg-views-api.md

 **SparqlView payload**

 ```
 {
   "@id": "nxv:defaultSparqlIndex",
   "@type": [ "View", "SparqlView" ],
   "resourceSchemas": [ "{resourceSchema}", ...],
+  "resourceTypes": [ "{resourceType}", ...],
   "resourceTag": "{tag}",
-  "includeMetadata": {includeMetadata}
+  "includeMetadata": {includeMetadata},
+  "includeDeprecated": {includeDeprecated}
 }
 ```

 where...

-- `{resourceSchema}`: Iri - It selects the resources that are validated against the provided schema Iri.
+- `{resourceSchema}`: Iri - Selects only resources that are validated against the provided schema Iri.
 This field is optional.
-- `{tag}`: String - It selects the resources with the provided tag.
+- `{resourceType}`: Iri - Selects only resources of the provided type Iri.
 This field is optional.
+- `{tag}`: String - Selects the resources with the provided tag.
+This field is optional.
 - `{includeMetadata}`: Boolean - If true, the resource's nexus metadata (`_constrainedBy`, `_deprecated`, ...) will be stored in the Sparql graph.
 Otherwise it won't.
+The default value is `false`.
+- `{includeDeprecated}`: Boolean - If true, deprecated resourcess are also indexed.
 The default value is `false`.

 ### ElasticSearchView